Last updated on March 3rd, 2020 at 09:21 am

 Long Key State Park Kayaks and stand-up paddle boards are ideal for getting out into the deeper water to cool off.
 Bring a floating cooler and your snorkel gear, and you are set for the day to just hang out.
 I’ve even seen folks setting up umbrellas in the flats to keep the sun off.
 The ocean is fair game for paddling in any direction, around the island to the bay side or through a chain of interior ponds, mangrove flats and lagoons.
 Kayak and canoe rentals are available at the park rangers’ office for paddling the interior ponds.

-Be especially wary of thunderstorms when paddling the Florida Keys in summer, lest you get fried to a crisp by lighting.
+Be especially wary of thunderstorms when kayaking the Florida Keys in summer, lest you get fried to a crisp by lightning.

 Curry Hammock State Park Typical of Keys beaches, the ocean off Curry Hammock is shallow, the surf modest and the currents are weak.
 Kayaks and canoes can be launched from the day-use area or the campground.
-The day-use area has a concession that rents kayaks: $17.20 for a single for two hours and $21.50 for a tandem.
-Stand up paddle boards are $21.50 for two hours.
+The day-use area has a concession that rents kayaks.
 A ranger-led kayak tour is offered Wednesday mornings (call ahead).
 Go on your own and paddle out to sea and still find yourself in shallow water, or paddle the mangrove trail and visit nearby islands.
 Here’s a related story: Curry Hammock State Park.

 Sombrero Beach — At MM 50, go south at the traffic light onto Sombrero Beach Road (between the Publix and Kmart) to the end (about two miles).
 From here, you can paddle out to a sandbar in the ocean, or back into Sister Creek to explore backcountry trails that snake into largely uninhabited Boot Key.
 Or paddle into busy Boot Key Harbor, a sheltered cove speckled with sailboat moorings.
 (Yes, people live on those sailboats.)
 Sombrero is in the heart of Marathon, so you’ll find plenty to see and do along the harbor waterfront.